Cadasta/decision-records/DR_0008_role-based-permissions.md

 The permissions for each role increase from the left to right in the permissions table, meaning that the permissions are only expanded and none are lost.
 For example, a Data Collector has all the permissions of a Project User plus more specific to the role.
 The Project Manager has all the permissions of the Data Collector plus more.
 The new permissions code should reflect this hierarchy.

+The only exception to this is the Mobile Data Collector, whose main purpose is to add project data through mobile devices with no additional project permissions.

 An example of how the different roles would view a public project are detailed in the [Sample Project Page based on Roles](https://docs.google.com/document/d/1P4oQWZkjYUjQPzLNQK6y9mdyzUbte9Xc9-n7HkMXiWQ/edit?usp=sharing) document.

 ## Consequences